saasbook/hw-hello-rails/Part1.md

 ## Check your work

-To make sure everything works, change into the app's root directory and start the app locally by typing `rails server`, which starts the WEBrick app server listening on port 3000.
+To make sure everything works, in the app's root directory say `rails server`, which starts the WEBrick app server listening on port 3000.
 Then in a web browser visit `localhost:3000` and you should see the generic Ruby on Rails landing page, which is actually being served by your app.
 Later we will define our own routes